 When you choose ‘Average’ manual bid, you are letting Facebook know the average amount you’re willing to spend per conversion.
 This will ensure that Facebook sticks to the amount you want to spend while ensuring it delivers the best results for your spend.

 Pro Tip: Holiday Bidding Strategy

-With Thanksgiving weekend and other big holiday sale days coming up, competition will be exceptionally tight.
-To improve visibility of remarketing ads during this time, optimize your ads so that you bid impressions – to remarket to people or site visitors who already know your online store.
+With Thanksgiving weekend and other big holiday sale days coming up, the competition will be exceptionally tight.
+To improve the visibility of remarketing ads during this time, optimize your ads so that you bid impressions – to remarket to people or site visitors who already know your online store.
 Why?
 Because this target audience is more likely to convert anyway and therefore you will want to ensure as many people see your ads as possible.

 But what about budgets?